PyWavelets/pywt/doc/regression/wavelet.rst

     >>> w.rec_hi
     [0.035226291882100656, 0.085441273882241486, -0.13501102001039084, -0.45987750211933132, 0.80689150931333875, -0.33267055295095688]

-Another way to get the filters data is to use the `filter_bank` attribute, which returns all four filters in a tuple:
+Another way to get the filters data is to use the :attr:`~Wavelet.filter_bank` attribute, which returns all four filters in a tuple:

     >>> w.filter_bank == (w.dec_lo, w.dec_hi, w.rec_lo, w.rec_hi)
     True